5minds/GDrive-Tools/README.md

     * `GoogleFiletypes.DOCUMENT`: Google Docs file
     * `GoogleFiletypes.SHEET`: Google Sheets file
     * `GoogleFiletypes.SLIDE`: Google Slides file
+* There are also different keyword arguments which can be used, to modify the created documents.
+The following ones are currently supported:
+    * `sheetTableName(str): Specify a custom name which should be used for the first Sheet, when creating a new sheet.

 The method returns the id of the created document.